tofusito/hera/README.md

 ### 📆 Event & Reminder Detection

-Say things like “remind me to call Alex on Friday” or “meeting at 3pm with Marta” and Hera will:
+Say things like "remind me to call Alex on Friday" or "meeting at 3pm with Marta" and Hera will:
 - Detect it
 - Suggest it
 - Let you add it to your Calendar or Reminders with one tap